codatio/codat-docs/docs/lending/guides/loan-qualification/process-loan.md

 💰 This step is normally performed by the lender.

-The demo app makes use of the categorization feature of [Assess](/lending/overview).
-When fetching financial data, Codat’s Assess product analyses the full list of a company's accounts and assigns a category to each account.
-While it is able to automatically categorize most of the source accounts, it is not always possible, and a manual intervention may be required.
+The demo app makes use of the categorization feature of [Lending](/lending/overview).
+When fetching financial data, Codat’s Lending product analyses the full list of a company's accounts and assigns a category to each account.
+While it is able to automatically categorize most of the source accounts, it is not always possible, and manual intervention may be required.

 In our demo, one account remains without a specified category.
 You need to assign a category to it before the demo application is ready for loan qualification.
-This is because the Profit and Loss, and Balance Sheet data types in Assess depend on fully categorized accounts.
+This is because the Profit and Loss, and Balance Sheet data types in Lending depend on fully categorized accounts.

 To do that, click on the **Companies** tab in the top menu in the [Codat Portal](https://app.codat.io/).
-Next, click on the company you are performing loan qualification for, and navigate to **Products > Assess**.
+Next, click on the company you are performing loan qualification for, and navigate to **Products > Lending**.
 Click the red **Categorization required** button to the right of the company name.

 ![](/img/use-cases/loan-qualification/0000-acct-categorization-modal-06-03-2023.png)

 This takes you to the **Account categorization** page which displays the uncategorized account. **Account type** and **Account subtype** are pre-filled for you. **Categories version** should be set to _Version 2_.
-Select _Accounts Payable_ as **Account detail** in the drop down and **Save** the categorization.
+Select _Accounts Payable_ as **Account detail** in the drop-down and **Save** the categorization.

 ![](/img/use-cases/loan-qualification/0000-categorization-screen.png)